 The development of a new Aquaculture Act provides an opportunity for dialogue with Indigenous partners to advance reconciliation and the recognition and implementation of rights.

-The discussion paper outlines the proposal for new legislation and draws heavily from input received from Indigenous partners during the process to amend the Fisheries Act (Bill C-68).
+On August 17, 2020, the Department published a discussion paper that outlined the proposal for new legislation and draws heavily from input received from Indigenous partners during the process to amend the Fisheries Act (Bill C-68).

 What is the objective of the new legislation?